-Based upon this review and discussion, we have recommended to the Board of Directors that the Compensation Discussion and Analysis be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2006 and this proxy statement.
+Based upon this review and discussion, we have recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement.

 Compensation Committee

 Henry B. Tippie, Chairman

 Wilton Looney

 James B. Williams

 COMPLIANCE WITH SECTION 16(a) OF THE SECURITIES EXCHANGE ACT